-Best Practices and Roadmap for Reopening Ohio’s Public Libraries
+Best Practices and Recommendations for Ohio’s Public Libraries

 - Please Wait Here Floor Sign — PDF | Word Doc

 - Observe Distancing — PDF | Word Doc

 - 6 Feet Apart Sign — PDF | Word Doc

 - Library Capacity — PDF | Word Doc